rash-27/s3-for-code/README.md

 ### Some other useful commands

-To get the Number of replicas of a function in OpenFaas cli
+To get the Number of replicas of a delpoyed function
 ```bash
 kubectl get deploy -n openfaas-fn <function_name>
 ```